bzf-2018/academic-kickstart/content/projects/ai4db.md

 ---

+**3.1) An Index Advisor Using Deep Reinforcement Learning ([CIKM'20](https://dl.acm.org/doi/pdf/10.1145/3340531.3412106)) ([Code](https://github.com/rmitbggroup/IndexAdvisor))**

+This paper studies the index selection problem, which aims to choose the best set of indexes to minimize workload execution cost under storage or number constraints, a known NP-hard problem.
+It proposes a deep reinforcement learning–based index advisor that integrates heuristic candidate generation with a Deep Q Network (DQN) to recommend both single-attribute and multi-attribute indexes while modeling their interactions.
+The approach enables more effective exploration of index combinations and supports multiple-index access to tables.
+Experiments show that the proposed method achieves better workload performance than traditional greedy and optimization-based index advisors.

+{{< figure_video src="projects/ai4db/index_advisor_static.png" width="600" library="1" >}}

+---

-**3.1) Leveraging Dynamic and Heterogeneous Workload Knowledge to Boost the Performance of Index Advisors ([VLDB'24](https://www.vldb.org/pvldb/vol17/p1642-lin.pdf)) ([Code](https://github.com/XMUDM/BALANCE))**
+**3.2) Leveraging Dynamic and Heterogeneous Workload Knowledge to Boost the Performance of Index Advisors ([VLDB'24](https://www.vldb.org/pvldb/vol17/p1642-lin.pdf)) ([Code](https://github.com/XMUDM/BALANCE))**

 This paper proposes BALANCE, a learning-based index advisor designed for dynamic and heterogeneous workloads where query patterns evolve over time.
 BALANCE builds lightweight index advisors on sequential workload chunks, transfers learned policies from historical workloads to reduce retraining cost, and uses contrastive learning to generate effective workload representations.
 This enables accurate and efficient index recommendations while adapting to workload shifts.
 Experiments show that BALANCE improves index performance by about 10% over prior methods (e.g., SWIRL) while reducing training overhead by 35% on average.

 {{< figure_video src="projects/ai4db/balance.png" width="600" library="1" >}}

 ---

-**3.2) An Index Advisor Using Deep Reinforcement Learning ([CIKM'22](https://dl.acm.org/doi/pdf/10.1145/3340531.3412106)) ([Code](https://github.com/rmitbggroup/IndexAdvisor))**

-This paper studies the index selection problem, which aims to choose the best set of indexes to minimize workload execution cost under storage or number constraints, a known NP-hard problem.
-It proposes a deep reinforcement learning–based index advisor that integrates heuristic candidate generation with a Deep Q Network (DQN) to recommend both single-attribute and multi-attribute indexes while modeling their interactions.
-The approach enables more effective exploration of index combinations and supports multiple-index access to tables.
-Experiments show that the proposed method achieves better workload performance than traditional greedy and optimization-based index advisors.

-{{< figure_video src="projects/ai4db/index_advisor_static.png" width="600" library="1" >}}
+**3.3) GenIA: Generative Index Advisor for Dynamic Workloads and Data [TKDE'25]**

+This work presents an index advisor for dynamic workloads and data, GenIA, which learns to generate a sequence of the recommended index configuration based on historical experience.
+The generative framework of GenIA avoids erroneous trials to explore bad actions and reliance on high-quality positive and negative examples: (1) GenIA is empowered with novel attention mechanisms to capture implicit relationships between indexable columns.
+(2) GenIA combines comprehensive features extracted from workloads, data manipulation statements, and underlying data to effectively capture workload shifts and subtle data shifts.
+(3) GenIA adopts a novel perturbation-based training strategy to enhance the diversity of training samples and to improve the model parameters' robustness.

 ---